 position Head Coach

-Anthony is a world-class fencer who represented Team USA at two Senior World Championships and has been a perennial U.S. National finalist.
-He won the silver medal in Porec, Croatia, at the 2010 Veterans World Championships, placed in the Top Eight at the 2012 Veteran Worlds in Krems, Austria, and won the U.S. National Championship in Veteran Men’s Sabre (50-59).
+He is a world-class fencer who represented Team USA at two Senior World Championships and has been a perennial U.S. National finalist.
+He won the silver medal in Porec, Croatia, at the 2010 Veterans World Championships, placed in the Top 8 at the 2012 Veteran Worlds in Krems, Austria, and won the U.S. National Championship in Veteran Men’s Sabre (50-59).
 Anthony attended Princeton University where he was an Ivy League champion and NCAA finalist.

 An international sports executive who has been involved in the sport of fencing for more than 30 years, Anthony has focused on making the sport accessible to diverse populations.

 Anthony is founder and president of SwordSport LLC, a leading promoter of fencing in the world, president and chairman of the board of USA Fencing and vice president of the Féderation Internationale d’Escrime (FIE), the international fencing federation.
 Anthony’s work with SwordSport includes producing livestream and broadcast programming for NBC Universal Sports and ESPN; documentary films including “Black Blades” – the evolution of African-American fencers; marquee events including Arnold (Schwarzenegger’s) Fencing Classic and serving as a broadcast analyst for NCAA Fencing Championships on ESPN and the New York Fencing Masters and the Korfanty Sabre World Cup on NBC.